Flooring Calculator: How Much Flooring Do I Need? The Complete UK Guide to Getting It Right First Time

 Forgetting Alcoves

-Bay windows, alcoves and recesses contribute significant floor area.
+Bay windows, alcoves, and recesses contribute significant floor area.
+Miss them out and you'll be short.
+Always include them in your calculations.

 Ignoring Waste